Skip to content

 • Roasted Pumpkin Seeds

 There will be juices on the bottom of the pan.
-This can be drained into a bowl that will be used to collect additional pumpkin juice when straining.
+Drain into a bowl that will be used to collect additional pumpkin juices when straining.

 Pumpkin Puree